Pete Buttigieg Blasted For Praising Tea Party In Resurfaced Video

 — Ryan Knight ???? (@ProudResister) November 19, 2019

 BuzzFeed News reports that people familiar with Buttigieg’s appearance claim he wasn’t a follower or sympathizer of the Tea Party movement but rather made the appearance to show he could speak in front of any audience and keep up with Richard Mourdock, the Republican incumbent state treasurer of Indiana.
-According to Jeff Harris, who managed Buttigieg’s 2010 campaign, Mourdock was reportedly “ducking and dodging” any chance he could get, and Buttigieg seized on the opportunity to contrast himself with Mourdock.
+According to Jeff Harris, who managed Buttigieg’s 2010 campaign, Mourdock was reportedly “ducking and dodging” any chance he could get and Buttigieg seized on the opportunity to contrast himself with Mourdock.

 Buttigieg went on the lose the 2010 treasurer’s race but landed two terms as South Bend’s mayor the following year.
-His current presidential run has been gaining momentum, and he is currently fourth in the polls with 8.3 percent support.
+His current presidential run has been gaining momentum and he is currently fourth in the polls with 8.3 percent support.

 Along with Buttigieg’s rise, his campaign has hit a few bumps, including the revelation that his campaign announced black support from prominent black figures that did not endorse him and the release of secret tapes that shine doubt on his job performance as mayor of South Bend.